freeCodeCamp/chapter/README.md

 I can add a food sponsor to the event with a link to their website as a way of thanking them for food.

+I can see how many times a participant has come to the event as well as their attendance rate

 ### Roadmap

 1. Design the schema